 Summary

-A coalition of more than 20 climate and environmental organizations have long argued for the recognition of ecocide as a crime in Belgium, including Stop Ecocide Belgium, Greenpeace Belgium, Canopea, Rise for Climate, Youth for Climate, Climate Justice for Rosa, the Climate Coalition, the European Foundation for the right of the living, Extinction Rebellion and Grandparents for Climate.
+A coalition of more than 20 organizations operating in Belgium came together on the issue, including Stop Ecocide International, Greenpeace, Canopea, Rise for Climate, Youth for Climate, Climate Justice for Rosa, the Climate Coalition, Fondation européen pour le droit du vivant, Kaya, Extinction Rebellion, and Grandparents for Climate.